karyon/rustfmt/README.md

 `cargo test` to run all tests.

-To run rustfmt after this, use `cargo run --bin rustfmt -- filename`.
+To run rustfmt after this, use `cargo run -p rustfmt-bin -- filename`.
 See the notes above on running rustfmt.